 Lakeland Nursing & Rehabilitation is a facility in Lakeland, Florida.
 The city has a population of 237,282 people.
-This facility is a well below average facility.
-A grade in this range suggests we found a few red flags.
-We found this to be one of the bottom five rated nursing homes in Lakeland based on the data we assessed.
-With plenty of other nursing homes in the city, you should be able to do better.
+With a abysmal overall grade of F, this nursing home isn't high on our list.
+We found this to be one of the bottom five rated facilities in Lakeland based on the data we assessed.
+With many other nursing homes in the city, you may simply want to look elsewhere.
 More information on this facility's category grades may be found below.
-Its best category is nursing, which is discussed in the next paragraph.
+Its best category was nursing, which is discussed in the next section.

 Lakeland Nursing & Rehabilitation

 - Nursing Home

 - Offers Post-Acute Care

 - Wound Care